Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 They've been in many races as father and son.
 This includes marathons as well as Ironman Triathlons and more.
 Winning any race has never been their goal.
 Simply finishing the race within the allotted time is what makes them feel like winners.

 Racing With His Son

 During an Ironman Triathlon, Dick Hoyt will push his son in a special wheelchair during the running portion of the race.
-He will then place his son on a special seat in the front of a bicycle for the bike riding portion of the race.
+He will then place his son on a special seat in the front of a bicycle for the bike-riding portion of the race.
 Rick Hoyt is also placed in a special type of boat for the swimming portion of the race.

 Cerebral Palsy Diagnosis

 Both parents were informed about Rick having cerebral palsy at his birth.
-It resulted from Rick's umbilical cord being tight around his neck.
-This resulted in oxygen not being able to flow into his body.
-This incident caused Rick's brain to not be unable to send the right messages to his muscles.
+Rick's umbilical cord was too tight around his neck, preventing oxygen from being able to flow into his body.
+This incident caused Rick's brain to be unable to send the right messages to his muscles.

 Hope and Success

 At the age of 12, Rick was given a computer that made it possible for him to communicate.
 For the first time in his life, Rick was able to tell his parents how much he loved them and their family.
 This also made it possible for education professionals to realize Rick was very intelligent.